Dental phobia is basically an extreme fear of dentistry. For a

 Here are a few pointers that you may notice if you can find someone like this;

 His dental office will be a little different from a standard dental office.

 Remember, you are the patient, you are in control, and that first visit is just to have a look, have a talk, and find out what you need and what what can be done.
 NO TREATMENT on the first visit!

 Sounding good so far?
 There's more detail on these specific issues below, but first of all let's get back to dealing with the whole issue of dental phobia head-on!

 What if you didn't need to worry about the individual specific things that trigger your phobia?

 How can you achieve this?

-I think one of the BEST ways to treat dental phobia is by hypnosis.
+I really believe very strongly that one of the BEST ways to treat dental phobia is with hypnosis.
 And you can start it BEFORE you ever go to the dental office.
 The biggest problem with hypnosis is the image it has - it is widely mis-understood.

 I strongly recommend this option, because it is drug-free, quick, effective and puts YOU in control.
 To find out how this works, and whether YOU might be suitable, please go to my DENTAL HYPNOSIS page.
 I promise, you'll find out some amazing things!